angelobono/php-di-service-attribute/README.md

-# A PHP service attribute that automatically configures factories for PHP-DI
+# A PHP service attribute that automatically configures factories in a DI container

 The factories based on constructor reflection, so everything will be processed at compile time only.